 Rest assured, the judge is only interested in what is best for your child.
 Still, what about your wishes and interests?
 Shouldn’t you have a say in what happens to your children?
 An experienced attorney can make sure that your knowledge and experience with your child can be taken into account when this report is submitted, since you know your children best.

-Don’t find yourself lost in a war filled with complex laws, difficult terminology and emotional turmoil.
-Robinson & Henry can help guide you through the tricky waters of divorce and help you ensure that you and your children arrive safe and well cared-for on the other side.
-To schedule a free consultation, call us at 303-688-0944.
+Don’t find yourself lost in a war filled with complex laws, difficult terminology, and emotional turmoil.
+Robinson & Henry will guide you through the tricky waters of divorce to ensure you and your children arrive safely on the other side.